misaka-oneesama/misaka-oneesama/README.md

 ##### Note about Support Platforms

-All Qt supported platforms should be supported.
+All Qt supported UNIX like platforms should be supported.
 Originally this is a personal bot and it needs to work mainly on FreeBSD only, which is the OS of my choice for servers.
-If there are any issues on the OS of your choice feel free to fix it yourself and make a *pull request* or open an issue and let me know.
+If there are any issues on other OSes feel free to fix it yourself and make a *pull request* or open an issue and let me know.
+Also please don't ask for Windows support, thanks.

 ## Testing